Where is the world's whitest sand? In Australia, of course!

 There’s something incredibly exotic about a white-sand beach.
 The first sight of brilliant white, contrasting beautifully with aquamarine waters, is enough to take your breath away.

 Australia has more than its fair share of beaches that can claim to be among the whitest on the planet.
-Here are some of the best – along with science’s verdict on just how white they are.
+Here are some of the best – along with science’s verdict on just how white they actually are.

 Marvel at Australia's whitest sands